 The law operates on the assumption that adult individuals have capacity, meaning that they are capable of making decisions concerning their financial and personal needs and so are best situated to make decisions on their own behalf.
-Mental incapacity definition is important.
+Mental incapacity definition is important, as a New York City guardianship lawyer can explain.

 In determining whether to appoint a Guardian for a person's personal needs or financial management, a Court will examine a person's functional ability and any harm that may result from a person's functional limitations.
 In situations where a Guardian is needed, the Court will shape the appointment to a person's needs and limit the Guardian's powers so the Guardianship will be as limited as possible.
 An alleged incapacitated person has the right to oppose the appointment of a Guardian.
 The Court will appoint an attorney to represent the alleged incapacitated person in Court.
 The name of the attorney is provided in the Order to Show Cause or in a separate court order.